 If a UHR non-AP MLD operates in the EMLSR mode and is associated to a UHR AP MLD, then:

-the UHR AP MLD shall include an intermediate FCS in the Initial Control frame on an eMLSR link, if needed by the non-AP MLD.
+the UHR AP MLD shall include an intermediate FCS in the Initial Control frame [#2164] addressed to a STA affiliated with the non-AP MLD on an [#2164]EMLSR link, if needed by the non-AP MLD.

-The AP affiliated with the AP MLD shall set the length of the Padding field of the Initial Control frame based on the rules defined in 37.15 (Padding for an Initial Control frame) when the intermediate FCS field is present),.
+[#2164]the AP affiliated with the AP MLD shall set the length of the Padding field of the Initial Control frame based on the rules defined in 37.15 (Padding for an Initial Control frame) when the intermediate FCS field is present) [#2164].

-37.15 Padding for an Initial Control frame
+37.15 Use and requirements for Initial Control frames

 TGbn Editor: Please add below subclause title, and make changes as follows

+37.15.1 Padding for an initial Control frame